mkharibalaji/react-native-adyen-payment/README.md

 # Installation
 As `react-native-adyen-payment` is a native library - integrating it into your app will require editing native files.
 Follow the installation guides in the [documentation](https://mkharibalaji.github.io/react-native-adyen-payment/#/INSTALLATION).

+# Todo
+Documentation needs to be updated - If someone could help on this part,it would be great !!!